-This modern and upbeat Tapas place is perfect to find some nice “typical” dish from Catalonia region like “Coca de sardina” (typical olive oil bread with sardines), “Albondigas con sepia” (Cuttlefish meatballs), “Fideua negra de Sepia” (black vermicelli paella with squid), bomba de Barceloneta (a fried grounded meat stuffed potato ball served with an aioli and spicy romesco sauce).
+This modern and upbeat Tapas place is perfect to find some nice “typical” dishes from the Catalonia region like “Coca de sardina” (typical olive oil bread with sardines), “Albondigas con sepia” (Cuttlefish meatballs), “Fideua negra de Sepia” (black vermicelli paella with squid), bomba de Barceloneta (a fried grounded meat stuffed potato ball served with an aioli and spicy romesco sauce).
 This place is interesting because they’ve turned traditional Catalan dishes into Tapas.
 A great way to experience Catalan cuisine!
-Keep some place for dessert, they serve a “out of this world” chocolate mousse with olive oil and sea salt that will blow you mind!
-Unlike the other Tapas bars above this one is more of a restaurant format where you’ll sit, whether at a table or at the long bar and choose from a menu.
-Plus it’s close by the Xampanyet, a perfect “bar hopping” duo to try, one being traditional and the other a modern Catalan style.
+Keep some space for dessert, they serve an “out of this world” chocolate mousse with olive oil and sea salt that will blow you mind!
+Unlike the other Tapas bars above, this one is more of a restaurant format where you’ll sit, whether at a table or at the long bar and choose from a menu.
+Plus it’s close to Xampanyet, a perfect “bar hopping” duo to try, one being traditional and the other a modern Catalan style.

 5. Bar del Pla

 They are the kings of Black ink croquetas, it’s a great way to experience this “unappreciated” cuttlefish ink… this black squid croqueta is surely going to convince some of you to upgrade to the full black paella called Arroz Negro.
 The Tapas are a beautiful mix of Spanish, Catalan and a touch of International/Asian flair.
 Part of the menu changes with the seasons, so you’ll find new fresh seasonal products from the Santa Caterina market which is right next door.
 The owners are wine lovers and it shows in the wide wine selection.
 Plenty of choice “by the glass” to try, let them suggest something, they know their wines!